Last updated: 29 May 2026

 If a benefit is denied, save the notice and check the appeal deadline.
 If there is a waitlist, ask what can help while you wait.
 If you called the wrong county, ask for the right number.

-For housing, food, or utility needs, do not wait for one agency to call back.
-Dial 2-1-1, call local churches or food pantries, and ask the AAA for county-level referrals.
-For senior center meals and social support, our senior centers guide may help you find nearby options.
+For food, rent, utility, or shelter needs, do not wait for one agency to call back.
+Dial 2-1-1, call local food pantries, and ask the AAA for county-level referrals.

 Backup options when the AAA cannot fix the problem

-• For Medicare bills: Call SHIIP before making plan changes or paying a bill you do not understand.
+- For Medicare bills: Call SHIIP before changing a plan or paying a bill you do not understand.

 Resumen en español